kaintels/medical-ai-papers/README.md

 > __Note__

-**If you have any contribution, eel free to send us a PR. thank you.**
+**If you have any contribution, feel free to send us a PR. thank you.**

 * [Pre-Processing](#pre-processing)
 * [Blood Pressure](#blood-pressure)